foundersandcoders/ws-software-design-js/README.md

 The precise form is less important.
 It can be a written list, a diagram, whatever form is most helpful for you.

+When you're describing relations, it's fine at this stage to be relatively vague; 'relies on', 'uses', 'talks to', 'notifies', etc. are :ok_hand:

 At this stage, you should not be thinking about implementation.
 Do not worry about how you're going to write the code, just worry about how the components of the system _should_ relate.

-It is worth at least a cursory look through the [StackExchange API documentation](http://api.stackexchange.com/docs/) to understand the kind of requests you might need to make.
-You may or may not find it useful to identify the specific endpoints that you require to satisfy your user requirements.
+It is worth at least a cursory look through the [StackExchange API documentation](http://api.stackexchange.com/docs/) to understand the kind of requests and responses you might need to deal with.
+You may or may not find it useful at this stage to identify the specific endpoints that you require to satisfy your user requirements.

 ## Design Patterns